Undivided Resources

 • visits to universally accessible parks

-Creating social-recreation based goals for an IPP
+Creating social-recreation goals for an IPP

-1. Creating specific goals so that you can show how your child is progressing.
+1. Creating specific goals so that you can show how your child is progressing

-2. Ensuring that goals are supported by the service you are requesting.
+2. Ensuring that goals are supported by the service you are requesting

 For example, if your child participates in a Saturday recreation program where the group meets weekly, their goal might be to learn conversational turn-taking.
 By participating in the activity, your child can learn conversational skills by practicing with their peers and observing them.

-• Instead, rely on person-centered planning (PCP).
+Arroyo also shared some great tips for preparing for an IPP meeting.
+Bring documentation to show where your child’s needs are, but avoid approaching goals from a deficit-based perspective.
+Instead, rely on person-centered planning (PCP).
 What kind of life does your child want to build?
 A person-centered plan focuses on the whole person and their desires, interests, preferences, and dreams.
 Person-centered planning begins with a person’s vision of themselves in the future, and it brings together the various people and organizations involved in their life now to help bring that vision to reality.

 Social skills are essential to creating a quality life because they help individuals interface with others while working and build fulfilling friendships with others.
 Arroyo says, “Sometimes friendships just make the difference between everything.”